-In the event that your child is taken out of the country without your consent, you need specialist advice quickly and efficiently.
-Similarly if you are accused of child abduction, you need to know that you are being advised by experts in this specialist field.
-In this complex area of law proper steps need to be taken urgently.
+In the event that your child is taken out of the country without your consent, or is not returned when you expect, you need specialist advice quickly and efficiently.
+Similarly, if you are accused of child abduction, you need to know that you are being advised by experts in this specialist field.
+In this complex area of law, proper steps need to be taken urgently.
 Taking the wrong steps can have long term consequences for you and your children.

 We are experts in the field of International children’s Law and have been involved in some of the most difficult cases that have shaped and progressed English Family Law.
 Our work has been recognised and we are known as one of the leading firms in the field by both legal commentators and legal directories.
 We have extensive experience in dealing with cases where children have been removed both within the UK and abroad.